Frequently Asked Questions

-How long does it take for a security freeze to be in effect?
+How long does it take for a security freeze to take effect?

-After five (5) business days from receiving your letter, the credit reporting agencies listed above will place a freeze on the provision of your credit reports to potential creditors.
-Within ten (10) business days of receiving your freeze request, the credit reporting agencies will send you a confirmation letter containing a unique PIN (personal identification number) or password.
+After five business days from receiving your letter, the credit reporting agencies listed above will place a freeze on the provision of your credit reports to potential creditors.
+Within ten business days of receiving your freeze request, the credit reporting agencies will send you a confirmation letter containing a unique PIN (personal identification number) or password.
 Keep this PIN or password in a safe place as you will need it to lift the credit freeze.

 Can I open new credit accounts if my files are frozen?

 If you want to take out a loan, get a new credit card or apply for a job or certain services, you can lift the security freeze for a certain period of time or for a specific party by notifying the credit bureau according to its procedures.